 Weefur has worked internationally with institutions including Princeton University’s Lewis Center for the Arts, International Documentary Film Festival Amsterdam, ICASF, CCA’s Wattis Institute, SLASH Gallery, Berkeley Art Museum and Pacific Film Archive, Museum of the African Diaspora, and The Kitchen.
-Weefur has been awarded a MacDowell Fellowship in 2024 and completed a residency with the Bemis Center for the Arts.
+Weefur was awarded a MacDowell Fellowship in 2024 and completed a residency with the Bemis Center for the Arts.
 Weefur’s writing has been published in SEEN by BlackStar Productions, Sming Sming Books, Baest Journal, and more.

 Weefur is a lecturer at Stanford University and a member of curatorial film collective, The Black Aesthetic.